ablil/spring-starter/README.md

 Docker images are built and pushed to [ghcr](https://github.com/ablil/spring-starter/pkgs/container/spring-starter) with the tag `latest` for main branch and `SHORT_SHA` for pull requests.

 *Under the hood the [jib](https://cloud.google.com/blog/products/application-development/introducing-jib-build-java-docker-images-better) plugin for gradlew is used, and it can be configured on **build.gradle.kts***

+*Old packages are being cleaned each month through a github workflow `.github/workflows/cleanup.yaml`*

 ### Security

 Except for the public endpoints which are defined in `SecurityConfig`, all the other endpoints are secured with JWT token sent as a cookie.